 Awards are a mark of honor, primarily on the basis of scholarship and promise of outstanding academic and professional contribution.
 In evaluating applications, consideration is given to the extent and quality of previous undergraduate and graduate work, evidence of ability in research or other creative accomplishment, evidence of intellectual capacity, and promise of productive scholarship.
 Items to be included in this evaluation are: graduate grade-point average (GPA), academic transcripts, statement of purpose essay, personal history statement essay, three letters of recommendation, and other documentation such as publications and awards.
 Students must have a minimum GPA of 3.0 in order to be considered for fellowships.

-Students in self-supporting degree programs (Clinical Research, Forensic Science, Maternal and Child Nutrition, Master of Professional Accountancy, International Commercial Law and Master of Laws) are not eligible.
-Education Credential/MA students are only eligible once they have been awarded the credential and have begun their master’s year of study.
+Students in self-supporting degree programs (Clinical Research, Forensic Science, International Commercial Law, Master of Laws, Master's Entry Program in Nursing, Physician Assistant Studies, Professional Accountancy, and Maternal and Child Nutrition) are not eligible.
+Education Credential/MA students are only eligible once they have been awarded the credential and have begun their master's year of study.
 Students in the professional degree programs in Medicine (MD), Veterinary Medicine (DVM), Law (JD) and Management (MBA) are also not eligible.

 Notification of Decision